UiL-OTS-labs/jspsych-spr-mw/README.md

 For some general information about understanding the output of jsPsych you can visit the `README.md` of our [jspsych output][1] github page.
 This boilerplate creates its own plugin in order to make an SPR stimulus.
-Currently this stimulus in not listed in [jspsych plugin list][2], because it is not part of the official jsPsych source.
+Currently this stimulus is not listed in [jspsych plugin list][2], because it is not part of the official jsPsych source.
 So here we describe which output is specific for the SPR.